LapTQ/hello-cpp/summaries/do-and-dont.md

     * ⚠️ Avoid non-const C-style string objects. ✅ use `std::string`.
     * 👎️ Avoid C-style string symbolic constants. ✅ use `std::string_view`.

+## Ellipsis

+* ❌ Ellipsis are dangerous, don't use them

 ## Memory allocation

 * ❌ Don't forget to deallocate **dynamically allocated** memory when you're done with it.